cgilut/studyNotes/README.md

 Set `width: 100%` and then `max-width: ??` to get a responsive width of a container.
 When it can fit, it will be the `max-width: ??` wide, and when the screen starts shrinking it will shrink with it.

+## responsive height

+A container inside a parent container that had `display:flex` and `flex-direction:column` properties didn't extend all the way down unless it had a `height:100%` property.
+However, with that property the contents also overflowed out of the container when viewing the website on devices with smaller hight.
+Removing `height:100%` and adding `flex: 1` solved the problem.
+It ensured the container took all the available space of its parent flex container.